olliw42/mLRS/README.md

   receiver sensitivity: -112 dBm

 Further features:
-- full transmitter and receiver diversity: The Tx and Rx modules which provide two Semtech Lora chips provide full diversity.
+- full diversity: The mLRS Tx modules and receivers which have two Semtech Lora chips provide full (receive) diversity.
 This really improves link quality in the far range.
 - all options selectable via parameters: There is no need to recompile the firmware for a given board or reflash the firmware in order to change an option or parameter setting.
-- the receiver parameters can be set from within the transmitter; no need to mess with the receiver in any ways.
+- the receiver parameters can be set from within the transmitter or radio; no need to mess with the receiver in any way.
 - the transmitter and receiver parameters can be set via a LUA script, a CLI, or an OLED display.
 - bind mode for binding "unknown" receivers to the transmitter.
-- the Tx and Rx modules can be configured through the parameters for a wide range of applications and use cases.
+- the mLRS system can be configured through the parameters for a wide range of applications and use cases.
 For a pictoral representation of some typical examples see [mLRS Setup examples](https://www.rcgroups.com/forums/showpost.php?p=48821735&postcount=332), and for more details [Documentation](https://github.com/olliw42/mLRS-docu).
-- 10 model configurations stored in Tx module, selected by "Receiver" number in OpenTx/EdgeTx radios.
+- 10 model configurations stored in the Tx module, selected by "Receiver" number in OpenTx/EdgeTx radios.
 - support of CRSF and ArduPilot Passthrough protocol; enables using the Yaapu Telemetry app on standard radios (out of the box, no need for extra dongles anymore!).
 - support for buzzer, OLED display & five-way button, serial2.
 - support of ESP32 modules for wireless connection to a ground control station.